macray/mobile-image-pipeline/README.md

 target.ios.dir | destination folder | mandatory
 target.ios.densities | select which densities you'd like to have generated | x1,x2,x3

+##Multiple configurations

+You can add as many configuration you'd like

+	java -jar {jar file name} icons.properties thumbnails.properties other.properties

 ## Common mistake

 Common mistake "_" instead of "-", vice and versa

-## Feedback & push request are welcome
+# Feedback & push request are welcome

 Please let me know if you think the documentation is unclear.